Sándor Szathmári: Szathmari and literature

-At an early age, Szathmári enjoyed Bible stories, but until 1917 did not take an interest in literature His literature teacher in high school was Vajthoó László, who got many students interested in literature.
-The young Szathmáry thought writing novels a bore compared to inventing ideas for machine.
+At an early age, Szathmári enjoyed Bible stories, but until 1917 did not take an interest in literature.
+His high school literature teacher was Vajthoó László, who inspired many students to take an interest in literature.
+The young Szathmáry thought writing novels a bore compared to inventing ideas for a machine.

-In 1917, Szathmári became acquainted with the works of Frigyes Karinthy (pron. kArinti frItyes), whom he later came to adore.
-Influenced by Karinthy, he began working during 1919–1921 on a mathematics textbook and put on paper his first small attempts at belles lettres, called The Serious Person (A komoly ember ~a kOmoy Ember).
-This works evinces a satirical view of someone who speaks of pacifist convictions, but who in the end resorts to violence.
+In 1917, Szathmári became acquainted with the works of Frigyes Karinthy, whom he later came to adore.
+Influenced by Karinthy, he began working on a mathematics textbook from 1919 to 1921 and put into writing his first small attempts at belles lettres, titled The Serious Person (A komoly ember).
+This work evinces a satirical view of someone who speaks of pacifist convictions, but who, in the end, resorts to violence.

-During 1930–1934, Szathmári worked on a trilogy of novels, but when that was ready, which, on their completion, as he did not"recognize them as his own work, he decided to let remain unpublished.
+Between 1930 and 1934, Szathmári worked on a trilogy of novels, but upon completing them, he did not recognise them as his own work and decided to let them remain unpublished.